 With facilities such as gyms having to temporarily close, many business owners are now streaming sessions online so that people who are social distancing or self-isolating can join from home and show their support to the business in question and communicate with others in a way that is still allowed and safe to do so.

 Small business owners will appreciate any and all efforts to help them around this time, where they’re finding it especially difficult to survive, so purchase from them in any way you can, leave them reviews online and even Tweet about them to help to get the word out.
-Support small businesses and keep them in your community for the long run.
+Support for small businesses UK and keep them in your community for the long run.